 This trauma originates from exposure, empathy, and the feeling of commitment and responsibility towards trauma survivors.
 This means that any person put within this confine may experience a risk of this trauma.

-The medical code of conduct and confidentiality restricts you from exposing your patients’ identities without their prior consent.
+The ethical code of conduct and confidentiality restricts you from exposing your patients’ identities without their prior consent.
 This means that when sharing your experience, you need to ensure that you do not place a patient’s identity at risk.
 It is possible to share your experiences without necessarily compromising the identity of your patient.
-As such, it is essential to take caution when sharing your experiences with others, so you don’t compromise your patient’s safety and breach the law.
+As such, it is essential to take caution when sharing your experiences with others so you don’t compromise your patient’s safety and breach the law.

 Over time, by implementing the needed strategies, you may cope effectively with the trauma and overcome it.
 It is best to address the trauma when it begins instead of avoiding it because the symptoms and how it affects your life may get more severe.
 If you feel you may be experiencing vicarious trauma, a licensed professional may be able to help.